John Sheridan (Babylon 5)

 Notes

-• John Sheridan was portrayed by actor Bruce Boxleitner where he featured in the setting of Babylon 5.
+• John Sheridan was portrayed by actor Bruce Boxleitner where he featured in the setting of the Babylon 5 universe.

 Appearances